serjpetrenko/bearer-ruby/README.md

 # Bearer

-This gem is a Ruby client to interact with APIs via [Bearer](https://www.bearer.sh).
+This gem is a Ruby client to universally call any API using [Bearer.sh](https://www.bearer.sh).

 _NB: If you are using Rails, also have a look at the [Rails](https://github.com/bearer/bearer-rails) gem_